Continuing the series on estate security in executive protection...

 In 2016, there were 439 reported bombing incidents in the US, and “residential structures” were targeted more than any other location.
 (Source: USBDC Explosives Incident Report, 2016)

-There are a range of crimes directed at estates, which are unique to residential targets (as illustrated previously in this graphic).
+There are a range of crimes directed at estates, which are unique to residential targets (as illustrated in this graphic).
 Obviously burglary, and you have plenty of measures to mitigate that risk, already in place.

 But do you generally associate estate security with explosives incidents/attacks?